 The Sound of Portsmouth is a one-off programme exploring the history of Portsmouth's music scene.
 Produced by 2nd Year BSc Television & Broadcasting students and 2nd Year BSc Entertainment Technology for the taught unit CT5LIV, with Nigel Grundy talking about the Portsmouth Music Experience exhibition and Dave Allen talking about the local music scene.

-Notice from the 1960s, prohibiting photography.
-Photography, filming and recording is still prohibited in the Guildhall; anyone caught doing so will have their equipment taken off them.
+Notice dating from the 1960s, prohibiting photography at concerts.
+Photography, filming and recording is still prohibited; anyone caught doing so will have their equipment taken off them.
+Links to YouTube movies of bands playing at Portsmouth Guildhall.